Self-Guided Backcountry Skiing at Val d’Irène and FQME Sites

 Maria site, beginner to expert levels

 A first summit awaits you after a 20-minute approach by skinning.
 You will find a prospector’s tent here where you can warm up.
 You can also reach a second peak by continuing for about 30 more minutes on the trail.
 There is no topographic map of the area yet, but the access trails are well defined.

-Located in La Rédemption, in the regional county municipality of La Mitis, the Saint-Pierre Mountain should not be confused with Mount Saint-Pierre, which is in Haute-Gaspésie.
-Offering a vertical drop of approximately 140 metres, the Saint-Pierre Mountain features five glades for backcountry skiing on its northern side.
+Located in La Rédemption, in the regional county municipality of La Mitis, Montagne Saint-Pierre should not be confused with Mont Saint-Pierre, which is in Haute-Gaspésie.
+Offering a vertical drop of approximately 140 metres, Montagne Saint-Pierre features five glades for backcountry skiing on its northern side.
 You can skin up the mountain using climbing skins.
 The approach (3 km) is challenging.

 Before setting off on your backcountry skiing adventure, make sure you are aware of avalanche conditions.
 (Scroll down the page and click on “English version.”)
 It is recommended to enjoy this high-adrenaline activity in a group with the proper gear and safety knowledge.